antonijap/Notey/README.md

 # Notey
 A simple note taking app.
-I wanted to create simple app for taking one-line notes on which I will later implement other functionality like reminders, gestures etc.
+I wanted to create a simple app for taking one-line notes on which I will later implement other functionality like reminders, gestures etc.

 #Features
 - add new notes